Hello and welcome to my review of the Salomon Alibi snowboard bindings.

 Who are the Alibis Most Suited to?

-The Alibis are ideal for anyone who likes freeriding but wants to do it on a budget.
-For the price these bindings are amazing for freeriding.
-As you can see above the average price is way above the cost of these bindings.
+The Alibis are ideal for anyone who likes freeriding or aggressive all-mountain riding, but wants to do it on a budget.
+For the price these bindings are amazing given their responsiveness/flex and given the average price for this category.
+As you can see above the average price is well above (almost $100 more) the cost of these bindings.

-They would also be an awesome choice as low cost (but still good quality) all-mountain bindings.
+They would also be a good choice choice as low cost (but still decent quality) all-mountain bindings.

 The Alibis in More Detail